cromerc/tuf-manager/README.md

 Authentication is not required to use the TUF Server that runs in the background as a daemon, if this is set to false polkit is used for authentication.
 Setting this to false is more secure, but also makes things like auto restore of settings on login impossible to do without a password.

-- openrc

-Install an OpenRC init script.
-Ff this option is not set, the init script is still generated during build, just not installed.

-- runit

-Install a runit init script.
-If this option is not set, the init script is still generated during build, just not installed.

-- s6

-Install n s6 init scripts.
-If this option is not set, the init scripts are still generated during build, just not installed.

-- system

-Install a systemd unit.
-If this option is not set, the unit is still generated during build, just not installed.

 ## Usage

 There are 3 programs and 1 daemon supplied by TUF Manager.